bianca-isaac/bianca-isaac/README.md

 I'm currently studying the tools for Data Science to be able to gain more business insights and help the company's growth.

+ I regularly write articles on :pencil2:[Medium](https://pingback.com/biancaisaac)

 **Academic Educational background** 🎓
 * Data Science Student
-* B.A. in Economics Economia
+* B.A. in Economics
 * M.B.A. in Project Management